+Always wanted a herringbone tile floor but thought it might be too difficult to do yourself or too expensive to get someone else to do it?
 I have anxiously been awaiting this day!!
 The project I am showing you today was a little bit labor intensive and it took a bit of time.
 But in the end, this project was 100% completely worth it!
-Today I am thrilled to show off our Herringbone Bathroom Tile Floor!
+Today I am thrilled to show off our bathroom’s herringbone tile floor!

 Now, I’m not complaining.
 It was decent linoleum.
 But next to our pretty wood floors, it didn’t look that great!
 So we were thrilled to be able to do a little tile work and spruce up our downstairs half bath!

 We had a blast shopping and looking for tile at The Tile Shop.
-Their store was filled with bathroom and kitchen displays that were wonderful inspiration!
+Their store was filled with bathroom and kitchen displays that were a wonderful inspiration!
 There were many options that I really liked, but in the end, I decided that I wanted a custom design.
-I wanted Herringbone Tile Floors!
+I wanted a Herringbone Tile Floor!